jonathanswilcox/jonathanswilcox/README.md

 - 📫 Want to work together?
 Reach out! jonathanswilcox@gmail.com
 - 📡 www.jswilcox.design

-☀️✌🏼 Catch some sun shine today! ✌🏼☀️
+☀️✌🏼 Catch some sunshine today! ✌🏼☀️

 <!---
 jonathanswilcox/jonathanswilcox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.